dkazakov8/dk-framework/packages/react-mobx-router/README.md

 }
 ```

 It is a bit tricky to construct `TypeCustomRedirectTo`, but it's helpful in some cases.
-For example,
-this way `redirectTo.state` will be TS-typed.

 Usually the `Router`'s lifecycle, like `beforeSetPageComponent`, should be sufficient for most cases.